nadjet/keras-bert/README.md

 This code is forked from [here](https://github.com/strongio/keras-bert).

-It was modified to perform multi-class classification on our own data (with 8 classes) with Bert multilingual domain, [here](https://github.com/nadjet/keras-bert/blob/master/keras-bert-multi.py).
+It was modified to perform multi-class classification on our own data (with 8 classes) with Bert multilingual model, [here](https://github.com/nadjet/keras-bert/blob/master/keras-bert-multi.py).